The two Proctors are elected in Congregation by the Regent House,

 designated as Senior and the other as Junior.
 They are of equal standing, but

-by regulation or custom have some different areas of particular responsibility.
+by regulation or custom have some different areas of responsibility.

 The Proctors are assisted by two Pro-Proctors and two Deputies.
-Additional Pro-Proctors can also be appointed to assist them for particular purposes and there is a Special Pro-Proctor for Motor Vehicles.
+Additional Pro-Proctors can also be appointed to assist them for particular purposes.
 The disparate nature of proctorial duties compared with the length of tenure often means in practice (and in accordance with the nominating procedure) that the deputy Proctors are the senior and junior proctors from the previous year, with the Pro-Proctors set to become the Senior and Junior Proctors the next year.

 Formerly the Proctors had very extensive duties, but over time